wso2/docs-is/en/docs/learn/multi-attribute-login.md

 ## Configuring WSO2 IS for Multi Attribute Login

-1. Start the Identity Server and log in to the management console using your tenant credentials.
+1. Start the Identity Server and log in to the [Management Console](https://localhost:9443/carbon) using your tenant credentials.

+   !!! info
+       'admin' is the default administrative user in WSO2 Identity Server.

    !!! info
        If you use multiple tenant domains, you need to configure the multi attribute login tenant-wise.

 2. Click **Main** > **Identity Providers** > **Resident**  and expand the **Account Management** section.